anadamastor/school-of-code/learning-challenge/README.md

-# Javascript: functions and variables scop
+# Javascript Functions

 #### Environment setup

 This challenge will run automated tests to check your solution.
 To this end we need to install [Jest](https://jestjs.io/), a js testing framework.
-Run the package installer `install --save-dev babel-jest`
+Run the package installer `yarn install` or `npm install`

 ###### Testing

-install babel preset `npm install @babel/preset-env --save-dev` Finally, run `yarn test` or `npm test` and Jest will print the results of your progress.
+Install babel preset `npm install @babel/preset-env --save-dev` Finally, run `yarn test` or `npm test` and Jest will print the results of your progress.
 ___